Peng Shuai: 2015: Injury

-2016–2017: Comeback with WTA singles titles, Australian doubles final
+2016–2017: Comeback with singles titles, Australian doubles final

 Peng returned to the tour in 2016 in Indian Wells.
-She suffered from a number of early exits in several events, including the first-round loss in the Rio Summer Olympics.
+She suffered from a number of early exits in several events, including a first-round loss in the Rio Olympics.
 In the China Open, Peng defeated Venus Williams in the first round but lost to Caroline Garcia in the second round.
 In the Tianjin Open, she clinched her first ever WTA singles title.
 As a resident in Tianjin, she received a withdraw from seventh seed and compatriot Zhang Shuai in the beginning round.
 In the second round, she defeated qualifier Chang Kai-chen.
-She benefited from the withdraw from Agnieszka Radwańska in the quarterfinal and beat Danka Kovinić from Montenegro in the semifinal, which lasted for two days due to rain delays.
+She benefited from the withdraw from Agnieszka Radwańska in the quarterfinal and beat Danka Kovinić in the semifinal, which lasted for two days due to rain delays.
 Peng had to play the final several hours after the semifinal against the 2014 champion Alison Riske and won in two sets.
 She also won the doubles final match with Christina McHale.

 Peng started the season in the Shenzhen Open, where she lost to the eventual champion, Kateřina Siniaková, in the opening round.
 In the doubles event, she clinched her 21st title with Andrea Hlaváčková without losing a set.
 In the singles event of the Australian Open, she lost to Eugenie Bouchard in the second round.
-In the doubles event, Peng and Hlaváčková reached the final without dropping a set, defeating third seed and Olympic champion Ekaterina Makarova/Elena Vesnina and top-seed Caroline Garcia/Kristina Mladenovic.
-In the final, they lost a tight match against the 2015 champion Mattek-Sands/Šafářová in three sets.
+In the doubles event, Peng and Hlaváčková reached the final without dropping a set, defeating third seed and Olympic champions Makarova/Vesnina and top-seed Garcia/Mladenovic.
+In the final, they lost a tight match against the 2015 champions Mattek-Sands/Šafářová in three sets.

-Peng then competed in the Taiwan Open, where she reached her eighth WTA final without losing a set.
-In the final, she lost to the top seed and world No. 13 Elina Svitolina.
+Peng then competed in the Taiwan Open, where she reached her eighth career final without losing a set.
+In the final, she lost to the top seed and world No. 13, Elina Svitolina.
 She also reached the final in the doubles event with Hlaváčková and lost to Vesnina/Makarova with a match tie-break.
 She reached the fourth round in Indian Wells but fell in the first round in the Madrid Open against Carla Suárez Navarro.

-She won her second WTA singles title at the Jiangxi International Open in Nanchan, China defeating Nao Hibino in the final.
+She won her second tour singles title at the Jiangxi International Open in Nanchan, China defeating Nao Hibino in the final.